Impact of Social Media

 - Average time spent on social networks per day: 1.72 hours

-- The average number of hours a teenager spends online per week: 27
+- The average number of hours a teenager spends online per week: is 27

-- Social networking provides academic research to everyone with online access, allowing students and teachers alike access to previously unavailable resources.
+- Social networking provides information to everyone with online access, allowing students and teachers alike access to previously unavailable resources.

 - Online networks give social movements a quick and cheap method of disseminating information and mobilizing young people for social causes.